 When does the course start?

-The online segment starts in September when teachers will begin working with UCL: Institute of Education.
-Swan Education will connect with Thailand-based teachers prior to the start of the online segment of course, to help with registrations, payment and other preparations.
-The induction will take place on Saturday September 5th in Phaya Thai, Bangkok.
-For more details about the venue contact Swan Education please.
+The online programme starts on March 15th, 2021 when teachers will begin working with the UCL team at the Institute of Education, London.
+Swan Education will connect with Thailand-based teachers prior to the start of the online segment to help with applications, registrations and other preparations.
+The local inductions will take place in March 2021 in Bangkok.
+For more details about the venues contact Swan Education please.

 Who do you think the course most appeals to?